j-sieben/PIT/README.md

 Details to throwing and catching Exceptions can be found [here](Doc/exceptions.md)

+If you want to validate user input, read [Validating User Input](Doc/validations.md)

 Some advice on how to keep execution speed high with `PIT` can be found [here](Doc/performance.md)

 Should you experience problems when using `PIT`, some advices can be found [here](Doc/troubleshooting.md)